nealcaren/WhenAfricaAwakesPG/07-Our_International_Consciousness.md

 up, consuming and destroying these very soldiers, guns, ships, money, resources and brains, the very things upon which its supremacy rests.
-When this war is over, it will be less able to enforce its sovereign will upon the darker races of the worid.
+When this war is over, it will be less able to enforce its sovereign will upon the darker races of the world.
 Does any one believe that it will be as easy to hold down Egypt and India and Persia after the war as it was before?
 Hardly.